 Essential reading: Heart rate zone training with wearables

 Heart rate sensors are fast becoming a standard offering for new fitness devices.
-These range from devices that offer 24/7 heart rate monitoring such as Fitbit Charge 3, Vivosmart 4 to those that track heart rate only during training sessions such as the Mio Alpha 2.
+These range from devices that offer 24/7 heart rate monitoring such as Fitbit Charge 3, Vivosmart 4 to those that track heart rate only during training sessions.

 Don’t expect perfect heart rate readings, though, from a wrist-based heart rate monitor.
 Particularly when you engage in high intensity activity.
 If you are really serious about heart-rate zone training, you will be better off with a chest strap.